-Written at the end of the 11th century, The Tales of Ise is a collection of ‘poem tales’ – short stories with poetic verses – about the hero Narahiro (only ever referred to as ‘the man’).
-He is considered to be a fictionalised version of the real-life poet Ariwara no Narahiro.
-The poems depict Narahiro as he finds himself a series of comical and romantic situations.
+Written at the end of the 11th century, The Tales of Ise is a collection of ‘poem tales’ – short stories with poetic verses – about the hero Narahira (only ever referred to as ‘the man’).
+He is considered to be a fictionalised version of the real-life poet Ariwara no Narahira.
+The poems depict Narahira as he finds himself a series of comical and romantic situations.

 The book also contains a commentary and analysis of each of the 125 tales, explaining particulars of the translation as well as providing historical context for some of the stories.